max1mde/Command-Utils/README.md

 ```
 cd <path>
 ```
-> You can use `cd ..` to go to the parent diretory you are in
+> You can use `cd ..` to go to the parent diretory

 ### Create a directory
 ```